yilberEPAM/WebServicesTesting/README.md

 > **Note:**
 > The jsonplaceholder API simulates POST, PUT, and DELETE operations.
 The data is not actually changed on the server.

+## Advanced Scenarios: Authentication and Mocking

+This project also demonstrates advanced API testing scenarios:

+- **OAuth Authentication Simulation:**
+  The `OAuthApiTests` class shows how to include OAuth tokens in requests and how to structure tests for protected endpoints.

+- **Mocking with NSubstitute:**
+  The `UserApiMockTests` class uses [NSubstitute](https://nsubstitute.github.io/) to mock the API client, enabling isolated and controlled testing of API consumer logic without real HTTP calls.

+These advanced tests are implemented in separate classes to keep the main functional test suite stable and focused.